Writing Program Sequence of Courses

 CWP is a requirement for graduation from Goucher.
 We expect students to be able to write at the college level in multiple disciplines, for multiple purposes.
 Students may apply for CWP after completing WRT 181 and a Writing Enriched Curriculum (WEC) course in any discipline.

-Please label your digital portfolio folder with your full name and ID number.
-Please include the identifying information about both your WEC course and your WRT 181 course.
+Please label your digital portfolio folder with your full name and ID number and include the identifying information about both your WEC course and your WRT 181 course.

 Proficient Portfolios will demonstrate the following Student Learning Outcomes:

 - Develop strategies for drafting, reviewing and revising to improve (a) global issues with development, structure, voice, register and the quality of the evidence, analysis and/or argument purpose, audience, and genre and (b) local issues of precision and conformity to the conventions of Edited American English for the given purpose, audience, and genre.

 - Choose an appropriate register for the given purpose, audience, and genre.

 - Demonstrate rhetorical awareness and an awareness of different genres and discourse communities and their conventions, and write essays that reflect this understanding of transfer.

 - Demonstrate an ability to develop a specific thesis, purpose, and/or focus that analyzes, argues, synthesizes, speculates, evaluates, and/or reflects (and does not merely report or summarize) for the given purpose, audience, and genre.

 - Choose and implement effective organization strategies at the sentence, paragraph, and global levels for the given purpose, audience, and genre.

 - Effectively develop their writing with substantial, convincing evidence from credible, appropriate sources for the given purpose, audience, genre and discourse community.